About

 • sustainability initiatives

-Read Sarah’s story below, view her resume for more about her education and experience, and browse her portfolio for a few work samples.
-Watch some of Sarah’s interviews and presentations on her YouTube channel, or read about her graduate experience on the OSU Environmental Arts & Humanities blog.
+Read Sarah’s story below, view their resume for more about their education and experience, and browse her portfolio for a few work samples.
+Watch some of Sarah’s interviews and presentations on their YouTube channel, or read about her graduate experience on the OSU Environmental Arts & Humanities blog.
 Additional materials are available by request.

 Sarah’s story

 Sarah lived most of her life in the urban expanse of Houston, Texas.
-Growing up, she balanced her time exploring the edge habitats surrounding her house with time inside pursuing performing arts and reading about fantastical worlds.
-The bayous and woods where she played helped her cultivate an appreciation for nature; though hers was a complex relationship with the land, experiencing feelings of love, connection, and loss.
-She saw the fireflies slowly disappear over time and oil bubble up from discarded car parts in Mustang bayou.
+Growing up, they balanced their time exploring the edge habitats near her house with time inside pursuing performing arts and reading about fantastical worlds.
+The bayous and woods where they played helped them cultivate an appreciation for nature; though hers was a complex relationship with the land, experiencing feelings of love, connection, and loss.
+She saw the fireflies slowly disappear over time and oil bubble up from discarded car parts in Mustang Bayou.
 Sarah learned about climate change, habitat loss, and other forms of environmental destruction while living in a place where freeways are more valuable than fireflies and oil and gas profits trump clean air and a stable climate.

 Finding her passion in college

-While pursuing her undergraduate degree in communications from the University of Houston, Sarah began to find her niche.
-Motivated by the urgency to address global environmental issues, Sarah started her professional journey in the environmental movement by coordinating low-impact environmental events as a college intern with Green Lily Events.
-Later at a sustainability-focused event on her college campus, she met staff who were launching new sustainability efforts, and she was hired as one of the first staff members dedicated to support campus sustainability projects.
-She also was drawn to connect students directly with the natural world and worked at the University Outdoor Adventure program, leading trips, coordinating climbing competitions, and co-founding the university’s first climbing club.
+While pursuing her undergraduate degree in communications from the University of Houston, Sarah began to find their niche.
+Motivated by the urgency to address global environmental issues, Sarah started her professional journey in the environmental movement by coordinating sustainable events as a college intern with Green Lily Events.
+Later at an event on her college campus, she met staff who were launching new sustainability efforts, and she was hired as one of the first staff members dedicated to implementing campus sustainability projects.
+Sarah was also drawn to connect students directly with the natural world and worked at the University Outdoor Adventure program, leading trips, coordinating climbing competitions, and co-founding the university’s first climbing club.

 Building skills in communications and sustainability

-She left UTHealth to return to her alma mater to lead campus sustainability initiatives as the first Sustainability Manager.
+She left UTHealth to return to her alma mater and lead campus sustainability initiatives as the first Sustainability Manager.
 While leading the UH sustainability efforts, Sarah sparked a social awakening for students, faculty, and staff to embrace pro-environmental behaviors and ensure current and future generations can meet their needs.
-Building awareness and acceptance around sustainability was no easy feat in the oil and gas centric city, but under Sarah’s leadership the University of Houston became the first Texas university to achieve a Gold STARS rating.
-She spearheaded a project to restore the land to native habitat by replacing lawn with native prairie forbs and grasses.
-And most notably for Sarah, she mentored and supported a diverse team of talented college students who worked collaboratively on projects from waste reduction, renewable energy, large events like Earth Week, Sustainability Fest and RecycleMania, organic gardening, and emissions tracking and reporting.
-Even with all her successes at UH, she felt a pull to push herself further and learn how to fight against the denial and erasure of climate and environmental injustices.
+Building awareness and acceptance around sustainability was no easy feat in the oil and gas-centric city, but under Sarah’s leadership, the University of Houston became the first Texas university to achieve a Gold STARS rating.
+Sarah spearheaded a project to restore the land to native habitat by replacing turf grass with native prairie forbs and sedges.
+Most notably for Sarah, they mentored and supported a diverse team of talented college students who worked collaboratively on projects from waste reduction, renewable energy, organic gardening, greenhouse gas emissions tracking, sustainability reporting, and events and programs like Earth Week, Sustainability Fest, and RecycleMania.
+Even with her successes at UH, she was driven to go further to seek intersectional environmental justice.

 Challenging the status quo in graduate school

 Sarah left Houston to pursue her master’s degree in Environmental Arts & Humanities at Oregon State University where she studied environmental justice, place-based education, and ecological ethics.
 While at OSU, she studied under and collaborated with notable environmental ethicists, historians, writers, and changemakers working to challenge the status quo of environmentally destructive and inhumane practices.
-Some of her research focused on environmental worldviews, the nature/culture dualism, the land back movement, and fortress conservation.
-Throughout her studies, her primary focus was to challenge the dualistic, anthropocentric western worldview that sees humans as separate from nature and to center Indigenous worldviews and land rights in environmental writing, policy, and education.
+Some of Sarah’s research focused on environmental worldviews, the nature/culture dualism, the land back movement, and fortress conservation.
+Throughout their studies, their primary focus was to challenge the dualistic, western worldview that sees humans as separate from nature and to center Indigenous worldviews and land rights in environmental writing, policy, and education.

 Her primary graduate project was coordinating educational programming and research for the H.J.
-Andrews Forest Discovery Trail — a mixed-discipline arts, science, and humanities field trip program in an old-growth forest where scientists and artists conduct long-term ecological inquiry.
-Sarah used an eco-phenomenological methodology to understand the student experience during this field trip and found that all students felt a sense of restoration by this interdisciplinary, place-based experience; some students recognized this phenomenon as a type of self-care and others were inspired to care for nature because of their experience.
+Andrews Forest Discovery Trail — an arts, science, and humanities program in an old-growth forest where scientists and artists conduct long-term ecological inquiry.
+Sarah used an eco-phenomenological methodology to understand the student experience during their field trip to the forest and found that all students felt a sense of restoration from this interdisciplinary, place-based experience.
+Some students recognized this phenomenon as a type of self-care and others were inspired to care for nature because of their experience.
 You can read more about the project and research outcomes in the published paper.

-During graduate school, Sarah also co-facilitated a collaborative strategic planning process for the College of Forestry’s Diversity, Equity & Inclusion plan and assisted with planning the first fully virtual Permanent Peoples’ Tribunal, focused on Fracking & Climate Change.
-She was a teaching assistant for Consensus in Natural Resources, Parks & Protected Areas, and Forest Policy, leading lectures and activities in environmental worldviews, Indigenous land rights, collaborative decision making, climate change communication, trust, and facilitation.
+During graduate school, Sarah also co-facilitated a collaborative strategic planning process for the College of Forestry’s Diversity, Equity & Inclusion plan and helped plan the first fully virtual Permanent Peoples’ Tribunal, focused on Fracking & Climate Change.
+She was a teaching assistant for Consensus in Natural Resources, Parks & Protected Areas, and Forest Policy, leading lectures and activities in environmental worldviews, Indigenous land rights, collaborative decision-making, climate change communication, trust, and facilitation.
 She graduated from the program in June 2018 and worked as an environmental education contractor until accepting a position at Whole Earth Nature School in Eugene, Oregon.

 Creating equitable outdoor experiences for youth and beyond

 Sarah worked five years at Whole Earth Nature School as the Outdoor School Director and Equity & Engagement Director.
 While there, she created an inclusive, equitable community for students to cultivate relationships with nature on their own terms.
-She worked to ensure every student at Coyote Outdoor School had a sense of belonging in their Coyote community and supported in their immersive outdoor learning experiences.
-Sarah strives for her students to gain scientific understanding and ecological knowledge, greater self-confidence, new human and non-human friends, curiosity to discover more, and gratitude for nature’s gifts.
+Sarah worked to ensure every student at Coyote Outdoor School had a sense of belonging in their Coyote community and supported in their immersive outdoor learning experiences.
+Sarah strives for their students to gain science skills, ecological knowledge, greater self-confidence, new human and non-human friends, curiosity to discover more, and gratitude for nature’s gifts.